Iceland & Greenland: A Nordic Discovery

 Day 7: Tasiilaq—Valley of Flowers & Town Tour

 Though interior Greenland is covered by a massive ice cap, a few habitable areas exist around the bays and coastal islands, and the region we visit enjoys a surprisingly mild and dry summer climate.
 Set out this morning with our Expedition Leader to explore the area around Tasiilaq on foot, hiking into the Valley of Flowers above the scenic bay that fronts the town.
 Bring your camera: the ice-clad gneiss and granite peaks provide a striking backdrop for waterfalls and small lakes fringed by northern wildflowers in season.
 After lunch, we head into town to learn more about the region's history and contemporary daily life here.
 The small Ammassalik Museum is a highlight, showcasing Greenlandic Inuit culture and traditions.
 Its collection featuring East Greenlandic masks, kayaks, sleds, tools, beadwork, old and new tupilak figures, and works by local artists.
-This afternoon, we'll also hear firsthand experiences from a local resident, sharing personal perspectives on daily life and year-round subsistence in this remote Arctic realm, and, if time permits, we'll survey the coastline on a scenic walk.
+This afternoon, we'll also hear firsthand experiences from a local resident, sharing personal perspectives on daily life and year-round subsistence in this remote Arctic realm.

-Day 8: Tasiilaq / Nat Hab's Base Camp Greenland
+Day 8: Tasiilaq / Journey to Nat Hab's Base Camp Greenland

 Depart by boat for Nat Hab's private wilderness Base Camp, located on the east side of Sermilik Fjord.
 Our destination is near the tiny village of Tinit, which we'll visit during our stay.
 This hilltop hamlet is one of the most picturesque outposts in East Greenland, surveying a panorama of Sermilik Fjord littered with huge icebergs, with the Greenland ice sheet in view beyond.
 Behind the town, glacier-clad peaks rise over a mile high, jutting up like sharp black teeth through the ice.
 Tinit is home to fewer than a hundred hardy people who live a subsistence lifestyle, fishing and hunting amid the constantly shifting ice.